Each test run generates a report that provides statistics about the test run.

-After you have added comments, you can share the report with the comments with other people.
+After you have added notes to report sections, you can share the report, including the notes, with other people.
 For details, see Share report results

 Customize which report sections are included in your shared results by selecting or deselecting report sections from the navigation pane.

-- Email the report results to another user by selecting Email report from the (More options) menu.
+- Email the report results to another user by clicking (more options) and selecting Email report.

-Export the report results to a .docx file by selecting Export to Word from the (More options) menu.
+Export the report results to a .docx file by clicking (more options) and selecting Export > Report to Word.

-Export the report results to a .pdf file by selecting Export to PDF from the (More options) menu.
+Export the report results to a .pdf file by clicking (more options) and selecting Export > Report to PDF.

 In the menu bar, click to open the Notification area.

 The notification entry for the export shows whether the export is still in progress or if it has completed.